Hands holding smart phone | © TommL / istockphoto.com

 Germany has a large pool of highly qualified and motivated employees and offers competitive labor costs compared to both Western and Eastern Europe.
 Germany has a rich tradition in engineering and entrepreneurship and a worldwide reputation in technological innovation power.

 Germany’s gaming workforce also belongs to the world’s best qualified.
-The German gaming industry employs a 10 thousand strong workforce, with six thousand working directly for game developers and publishers.
-The high skill level is also due to a variety of specific education facilities: Around 40 public and private universities and other education establishments offer computer game-related courses of study.
+The German gaming industry employs a more than 28,000 strong workforce, with eleven thousand working directly for game developers and publishers.
+The high skill level is also due to a variety of specific education facilities: Around 40 public and private universities and other education establishments offer more than 150 computer game-related courses of study.
 Labor costs in the German gaming industry are moderate.